Hes-Siemelink/instacli/instacli-spec/language/Anatomy of Instacli files.md

 ### Multiple commands and `---`

-You can have multiple commands in a file and they will be executed in order:
+You can have multiple commands in a file, and they will be executed in order:

 ```yaml file:prompt.cli
 Prompt: What is your name?